JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7957 days**.

-And here is a just a random fact -  **In Haiti, only 1 out of every 200 people own a car.
-This is ironic considering approximately 33% of the country's budget on import is spent on equipment for fuel and transportation.**.
+And here is a just a random fact -  **Each year approximately half of billions dollars is spent on bubble gum by the kids in North America**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)